arjungulzzz/ErrorAnalysis/README.md

 ### Request Body Scenarios

 #### 1. Fetching Logs: Basic Request (First Page, Default Sort)
-This is the simplest request, fetching the first page of logs for the last 7 days. `groupBy` is an empty array for a flat list of logs.
+This is the simplest request, fetching the first page of logs for the last 7 days using a preset `interval`. `groupBy` is an empty array for a flat list of logs.
 Pagination should be applied.

 ```json
 {